 The real estate market is innately complicated.
-In fact, when coming into it anew (like when you’re buying your first property) it can seem bafflingly complex.
-As soon as you find the place of your dreams, it seems as though costs and complications start to come crawling out of the woodwork.
+When coming into it anew (like when you’re buying your first property), it can seem bafflingly complicated.
+As soon as you find the place of your dreams, it looks as though costs and complications start to come crawling out of the woodwork.

 All of a sudden it seems like a day doesn’t pass without someone calling or emailing you explaining why you owe them money.
 Between real estate agents, mortgage brokers and lenders it seems as though everyone’s showing up with their plate in hand wanting a piece of the pie that is your bank account.